Air Duct Cleaning

 Negative Pressure: A large, specialized vacuum connects to the main trunk line (often in the basement or attic) and creates suction, keeping the system under negative pressure to contain dust.

-Accessing Vents: All supply and return vents in the house are closed and sealed, focusing the cleaning power.
+Accessing Vents: All supply and return vents in the house are closed and sealed, focusing the cleaning power where it’s needed most.

-Main Lines & Returns: The process is repeated for larger main trunk lines and return ducts, sometimes using rotating brushes to agitate stubborn buildup, all while the vacuum pulls it away.
+Main Lines & Returns: The process is repeated for larger main trunk lines and return ducts, sometimes using rotating brushes to agitate stubborn buildup, all while the vacuum pulls the debris away.